scubakiz/clusterinfo/README.md

 helm install clusterinfo scubakiz/clusterinfo
 ```

-Wait about 60 seconds for the app to start.
+Wait about a minute for the app to start.

 Forward the service and the app from your local machine at http://localhost:5252: